zhangruiddn/cs244b-realtime-anomaly-detector/README.md

 # realtime-anomaly-detector

-The realtime anomaly detector constructs per-minute time series from clickhouse, detects anomalies based on Ray and Spark framework, and compares performance between the two.
+The realtime anomaly detector constructs per-minute time series from clickhouse, and detects anomalies based on Ray framework (using Ray core API).

 The input data source is masked dataset from our customers.
 It contains multi-dimensional data with different metrics and dimensions across customers.
 The anomaly is detected on a user configured set of metrics, and each metrics has its